 Person B: Hmm, I wonder which contacts I have who’d be interested in this product...

-By generating positive word-of-mouth around your referral campaign, you’ll prime people to generate positive word-of-mouth around your product.
+By generating positive word-of-mouth or testimonials around your referral campaign, you’ll prime your customer base to help by referring new customers for your product/service.

 Incorporate referrals into your sales process

 While you don’t want to annoy your customers with never-ending referral requests, you do want to make it clear you’d appreciate introductions or leads.

 How can account executives like you communicate this desire?
 Have your sales team build it into your sales communications.

 Peterson will identify who he’d like to be introduced to before his first meeting with a client by doing research on their social media networks.